abdfaizaan/RTIAD-Workshop/lab-ibm-2.md

    ![A screenshot of a search box Description automatically generated](./media/image193-1.png)

-6. You should now see in your query output the results of clicks over the last 3 hour window.
+6. You should now see in your query output the results of clicks over the last 1095 days window.

    ![A screenshot of a computer Description automatically generated](./media/image194.png)